cyph3rasi/Project-Rever/README.md

 # Project Rever

-A decentralized social network built on the Avalanche blockchain.
+A decentralized social network built on the Avalanche blockchain, designed to provide a Twitter-like experience with Web3 features.

 ## State of the Project